clflowers5/blockIt/readme.md

 #### paceIt
 Similar to ```stallIt```, but instead of an interval, pass in the desired amount of executions to allow per second.
-Use100ful for rate limited API's.
+Useful for rate limited API's.
 ```javascript
 // perform 20 awesomeFunctions a second